Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 • Liver fire

-To understand what "heat in the Heart" is we need to do a quick review on how the concept of Yin and Yang is implemented in traditional Chinese medicine.
+To understand the first cause of "Heat in the Heart" is we need to review of the concept of Yin and Yang in Traditional Chinese Medicine.

 One cause for the Yin of the Heart to become deficient is the Kidney.
 The Kidney is the root source of Yin and Yang in the body.
 Kidney Yin deficiency leads to Yin deficiency in other organs, especially in the Heart as the Heart and the Kidney are in "restricting relationship" (the Water element - the Kidney - extinguishes/restricts the Fire element - the Heart).